U.S. troops to leave Syria as Trump declares victory over ISIS

 Two sources familiar with Trump's plans in Syria said a troop drawdown is part of a deal the U.S. has cut with Turkey.
 Turkey's foreign minister said in recent days that Trump had decided to withdraw from Syria.

-Trump spoke with Turkish President Recep Tayyip Erdoğan and met with him in Argentina last month.
+Trump spoke with Turkish President Recep Tayyip Erdoğan by phone and met with him in Argentina last month.

+A senior Turkish government official praised Trump's decision to withdrawal from Syria and said Turkey plans to move ahead with Erdoğan's threatened military operation against Kurds east of the Euphrates River.

+"[The] decision is in line with the framework that emerged out of President Erdogan’s phone call with President Trump," the official told NBC News.

 A Syrian Democratic Forces (SDF) official, who spoke anonymously because the official is not authorized to speak publicly on the issue, said there are ongoing discussions between the SDF and U.S. military officials in Syria, but nothing has been finalized at this point and a time frame for any withdrawal remains unclear.